Last updated June 18, 2026

 - Comparing query results between the two databases.

-Connecting Existing Applications and Services
+Connecting Existing Apps and Services

 Get Heroku Postgres Credentials